Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 ```

 ## What have we done to secure SSH access?
--- Cchanged the default port
+-- Changed the default port
 -- Restricted SSH access root user
 -- Restricted access by password
 -- Rate-limited the SSH port